Will Smith resigns from Academy over Chris Rock slap at Oscars

 In a statement, the actor calls his actions “shocking, painful and inexcusable”

-Will Smith has resigned from the Academy of Motion Picture Arts & Sciences in the wake of the incident where he slapped comedian Chris Rock onstage at the Oscars.
+Will Smith has resigned from the Oscars Academy following an incident during which he slapped comedian Chris Rock.

 The actor had been facing disciplinary action such as possible expulsion or suspension from the Academy.